ammar/regexp_parser/README.md

 A one-liner that returns an array of the textual parts of the given pattern.
 Compare the output with that of the one-liner example of the **Scanner**; notably how the sequence 'cat' is treated.
-The 't' is seperated because it's followed by a quantifier that only applies to it.
+The 't' is separated because it's followed by a quantifier that only applies to it.

 ```ruby